Foreign policy of the first Trump administration: Cuba

-During the campaign, Trump expressed his opposition to the restoration of full diplomatic relations between the United States and Cuba achieved in July 2015.
+During the 2016 campaign, Trump expressed his opposition to the restoration of full diplomatic relations between the United States and Cuba achieved in July 2015.
 Trump said that he would only restore full diplomatic relations with Cuba if the Cuban regime met his demands to restore political freedoms and free political prisoners.
 This represented a shift from his position expressed in September 2015 when he said that the opening with Cuba was "fine.
 But we should have made a better deal."
 Trump also said that he opposed the Cuban Adjustment Act, which allows any Cuban who reaches U.S. soil to remain in the country legally and apply for United States permanent residency.

 On June 16, 2017, Trump announced that he was cancelling the Obama administration's previous deals with Cuba, while also expressing hope that a new deal could be negotiated between Cuba and the United States.

-On November 1, 2018, National Security Advisor John R. Bolton gave a speech in Miami in which he named Cuba as one of three countries that make up a "troika of tyranny."
+On November 1, 2018, National Security Advisor John R. Bolton gave a speech in Miami in which he named Cuba as one of three countries that make up a "troika of tyranny".

 On January 12, 2021, Cuba was readded to the State Sponsor of Terrorism list with Secretary of State Mike Pompeo citing "repeatedly providing support for acts of international terrorism" by harboring U.S. fugitives as well as Colombian rebel leaders.
 Cuba's support for Nicolás Maduro in the presidential crisis, which Pompeo said had allowed the Maduro administration to maintain power and create "a permissive environment for international terrorists to live and thrive within Venezuela", was another reason for the redesignation.
-The redesignation came just eight days before Trump's presidency ended on January 20 at noon.
+The redesignation came just eight days before Trump's presidency ended at noon on January 20.

-Greenland
+Denmark and Greenland

-In August 2019, Trump expressed interest in buying the territory of Greenland from the country Denmark.
+In August 2019, Trump expressed interest in buying Greenland from Denmark.
 In reaction, Greenland's foreign ministry declared that the territory was not for sale.
-Citing Denmark's reluctance to discuss the purchase, days later Trump canceled a scheduled September trip to Copenhagen.
+Citing Denmark's reluctance to discuss any purchase, days later Trump canceled a scheduled September trip to Copenhagen.

 The Trump administration declared rare-earth minerals to be vital to national security.
 With Chinese companies investing in mining of Greenland's abundant resources, the U.S. signed in 2019 an agreement to fund an aerial survey of mineral resources in Gardar.